Mike Schmidt: Post-playing career and accolades

-Schmidt opted, at first, to pursue a more private lifestyle after his career, rather than to become a manager or coach.
-He has written a number of articles on baseball for CBS and regularly participates in charity golf tournaments.

-The Sporting News named Schmidt "The Player of the Decade" of the 1980s in their January 29, 1990, issue.
+In 1990, Schmidt was named "The Player of the Decade" of the 1980s by The Sporting News.

 His uniform number 20 was retired by the Phillies before a game at Veterans Stadium on May 26, 1990.
-That same season, Mike was inducted as a member of the Philadelphia Baseball Wall of Fame (he had previously been inducted as the third baseman for the Phillies' Centennial Team in 1983).
+That same season, Mike was inducted as a member of the Philadelphia Baseball Wall of Fame.
+He had previously been inducted as the third baseman for the Phillies' Centennial Team in 1983.

-In 1991, he and Nolan Ryan were inducted into the Peter J. McGovern Little League Museum's Hall of Excellence (established in 1988), thereby becoming only the second and third MLB players inducted into the Hall.
+In 1991, he and Nolan Ryan were inducted into the Peter J. McGovern Little League Museum's Hall of Excellence, established in 1988, thereby becoming only the second and third MLB players inducted into the Hall.

-In 1995 (on his first ballot), Schmidt was elected to the National Baseball Hall of Fame with what was at the time the fourth highest voting percentage ever, 96.52%.
+In 1995, on his first ballot, Schmidt was elected to the National Baseball Hall of Fame and Museum with what was at the time the fourth highest voting percentage ever, 96.52%.

 In 1997, Schmidt was elected as the starting third-baseman by the Baseball Writers' Association of America to the Major League Baseball All-Time Team.
 The event was celebrated at the 1997 Major League Baseball All-Star Game in Cleveland, Ohio.

 In 1999, he ranked number 28 on The Sporting Newss list of the 100 Greatest Baseball Players, the highest-ranking third baseman, and the highest-ranking player whose career began after 1967.
-Later that year, he was elected to the Major League Baseball All-Century Team as the starting third-baseman.
-The event was celebrated at the 1999 Major League Baseball All-Star Game in Boston, Massachusetts.

-Schmidt was honored with a statue outside the third-base gate at Citizens Bank Park in 2004.
+Also in 1999, he was elected to the Major League Baseball All-Century Team as the starting third-baseman.
+The event was celebrated at the 1999 Major League Baseball All-Star Game in Boston, Massachusetts.Schmidt was honored with a statue outside the third-base gate at Citizens Bank Park in 2004.